Chimpanzee Trekking in Uganda

 The Mighty Lake Victoria is home to the Ngamba Island Chimpanzee Sanctuary.
 The sanctuary, established in 1998, is a prime place near Kampala to see chimpanzees.
 Dr. Jane Goodall, a renowned ethologist, played a key role in its creation.
 This sanctuary currently houses 53 chimpanzees.
 These chimps are either orphaned, rescued, or born here.

 Ngamba Island offers lazy chimpanzee trekking in Uganda, which includes a one-day chimpanzee tour and a three-day safari package.
 These are for visitors eager to meet chimps, birds, and monitor lizards.
 You can fish and watch cultural shows.
 Also, you can feed chimps from high viewing platforms.
-Travel to Ngamba Island is only by boat from Entebbe or Kampala.
+Travel to Ngamba Island is only by boat from Entebbe (UWEC) or Water Front Beach.

 Other chimpanzee locations in Uganda.